-Retirement is defined as the end of the working phase in one’s life, which is anticipated to be one that is dominated by leisure paid for by savings and benefits accumulated during the employment phase.
+Retirement, is defined as the ending of working phase in life, which is anticipated to be one that is dominated by leisure that is paid for by savings and benefits accumulated during the employment phase.
 This is how most investment companies sell retirement plans ideas anyway.

 There seems to be a great divide of lifestyle – before and after retirement period.
 But most people who have experienced the shift would tell you otherwise, especially as we journey into the future with increased longevity, greater responsibilities, eroding filial piety, shifting attitudes and different economic landscape.

-The idea of retirement would be rather different by, say, 2050.
+The idea of retirement would be rather different, say by 2050.
 I would think that in the future, the younger cohorts may not know the word retirement, either due to circumstances or by choice.